 Further, the U.S. should not assign itself the role of judge, jury and executioner in every country it deems to be “harboring terrorists,” for this would require the Timothy McVeigh network in the U.S. to also be added to the hit list.

 Mr. Sam Bahour is a Palestinian-American businessman, born and raised in Youngstown, Ohio, who relocated to his family’s home in Al-Bireh, West Bank immediately following the signing of the 1993 Oslo Peace Accords.
-He is co-author of HOMELAND: Oral Histories of Palestine and Palestinians (1994).
-Mr. Bahour is co-founder of MEViC, the Middle East Virtual Community.
+He is a co-author of HOMELAND: Oral Histories of Palestine and Palestinians (1994).
+Mr. Bahour is a co-founder of MEViC, the Middle East Virtual Community.